dshah1010/Navigator/README.md

 java -version
 ```

 2. Download the latest NetBeans IDE or ensure that you have the latest version of NetBeans.
-You can download it here ([click here](https://netbeans.apache.org/download/nb17/)) This is because the latest NetBeans IDE have Maven bundled with the IDE.
-Maven is required to run our program, thus downloading NetBeans that has Maven already set up is recommended.
+You can download it here ([click here](https://netbeans.apache.org/download/nb17/)) This is because the latest NetBeans IDE has Maven bundled with the IDE.
+Maven is required to run our program, thus downloading NetBeans is required as Maven is built-in.

 3. Open NetBeans and open an existing project.
 Ensure you open up the project named "CS2212-group1".